YiboXia94/Autoplot_Originlab/README.md

-# Double-click the data file and automatically generate a line graph in Originlab
+# Double-click the data file and automatically plot in Originlab

 ### This is a script that allows you to skip selecting the data column and draw simple graphics directly.
 Open a text and input: